mjklotz/assignment1ISQA3420/Usecase2.md

-Title: Upload software package
+## Title: Upload the software package to determine license and vulnerability information.

 Primary actor: Developer

 Goal in Context: